 Accumulators / Parlays

-You can make a lot of money by rolling up multiple bets into one, but the catch is that all of your selections must win.
-If just one leg of an accumulator is unsuccessful, the entire bet is lost and you get nothing.
+You can make a lot of money by rolling up multiple tennis bets into one, but the catch is that all of your selections must win.
+If just one leg of a tennis accumulator is unsuccessful, the entire bet is lost and you get nothing.

-You can add as many selections as you want to an accumulator.
+You can add as many selections as you want to an accumulator tennis bet.
 The more selections in your accumulator, the greater the potential reward.
 More selections also make your accumulators more difficult to win because every selection must win, no exceptions.

 Here’s an example of what a double result market might look like at a tennis bookmaker: